Could Microsoft’s not-so secret weapon get the edge on AWS?

 Microsoft’s Claude Lorenson spoke to us a few weeks ago about their joint product strategy with HPE.
 “We’ve invested with HPE on big assets” he says, in reference to their Azure Stack Innovation Centres which are “more than kicking the tires” on market readiness.
 Watch his chat with HPE’s Aaron Spurlock above.

 The pay-as-you-use pricing model has been a major driver in public cloud’s success; companies don’t have to risk heavy upfront licensing fees to try out cloud options, and they can easily scale their growth as their demands increase.
 One of the most innovative aspects of Azure Stack is bringing this model into private data centers.
-Watch this Microsoft Business Model explainer for a deeper dive.
+Below, Microsoft’s Global Leader for Microsoft’s Worldwide Channel Sales Alyssa Fitzpatrick explains why there is nothing else like it on the market.

 Avoiding the cost of upfront software licensing makes Azure Stack a compelling option for both large and small companies.
 It makes it easier for any business to calculate the cost of increasing operational demands.